arturdryomov/pages/content/posts/2018-11-07-reactive-pipelines.md

 }
 ```

-Notice that `setBooksPageSize` is a `Single` and not a `Consumer`.
+Notice that `setBooksPageSize` is a `Completable` and not a `Consumer`.
 A `Consumer` makes more sense as an interaction — it is an input after all.
-In real life it needs to be async to not block user interactions.
+In real life it needs to be async to not block the caller (most likely UI) thread.
 There are use cases when it is necessary to ensure that changes were applied
 before proceeding with another action.
 A classic example is a sign out procedure —
 everything needs to be cleaned up before a different account is being signed in.